jorge-barroso/harvesttimer-qt/README.md

 ## First Run
 You will need to log in the first time you use the application.

-The first run system needs some work, but still, you should be able to use it to log in and come back to the app once you're done.
+On the first run, the app will open the Harvest login page in a browser for you to log in and provide access to the app.
-If that seems to fail, you can just reopen the app, and you will see how everything has been done: you are logged in and ready to go.
+Once you have logged in and see the message "Authentication successful, you may now close this tab" (depending on your system language) the app will load your data and open up ready to use

 ## App Screenshots
 ### Main Window